 Supplies Needed to Build Your Man Cave Bar:

-- Tools: Table saw, screw gun, such as the Milwaukee M18 1/4" Hex Impact Driver, 2 foot level, and compound miter saw
+- Tools: Table saw, stand up screw gun, 2 foot level, and compound miter saw

 Determine where exactly you want the bar to go in your basement or other space.
 Measure the length from the wall that you want the man cave bar to extend.
 A common length is 7 feet.

-Cut your 2 of your 2x4 boards to this length (7 feet or another measurement), using best safety practices with your miter saw.
+Cut your 2 of your 2×4 boards to this length (7 feet or another measurement), using best safety practices with your miter saw.
 These boards will be the top and bottom plates.

 Mark with a pencil on each plate where you want the “studs” to go; make them identical markings on each of the 2x4s.
 Square the lines.